Ameba-AIoT/ameba-rtos-z2/component/common/example/ota_http/readme.txt

 Execution:
 Can make automatical Wi-Fi connection when booting by using wlan fast connect example.
 A http download example thread will be started automatically when booting.
-A local HTTP server can be used in tools\DownloadServer.
+A local HTTP server can be used in tools\DownloadServer(HTTP).

 [Supported List]
 	Supported :